 Here lies the main value proposition behind enhancing digital marketing with AI: The technology allows for delivering ultra-personalized, highly relevant customer experiences across channels and devices.
 And to do so at scale, with personalized engagement and journeys for every individual customer.

-Since Selligent Marketing Cloud began offering Selligent Cortex as an out-of-the-box feature, our clients have achieved up to 30% uplift in conversion rates, among other benefits.
+Since Marigold Engage began offering Marigold Recommendations as an out-of-the-box feature, our clients have achieved up to 30% uplift in conversion rates, among other benefits.

 Then again, AI is not for everyone.
 It’s not to be taken as a fleeting trend, but requires serious investment in aligning your tech stack and data structure to function properly.